Proma93/Proma93/README.md

 #### Real-Time Chat Application with Django & React

-A full-stack real-time chat application leveraging Django Channels for backend WebSocket support and a React frontend built with Vite, enabling seamless live messaging through Redis-powered message handling and efficient ASGI server configuration.
+A full-stack real-time chat application currently in development, leveraging Django Channels for backend WebSocket support and a React frontend built with Vite.
+It enables seamless live messaging through Redis-powered message handling and efficient ASGI server configuration.

 > 🚧 Actively developing to master real-time features and full-stack integration.